Pablo Chinchilla

 Please start with your name, age, and where you go to school.

 My full name is Pablo Armando Chinchilla.
-I'm 17 at the moment, but I'll be 18 in six months.
+I’m 17 now, but I’ll be 18 in six months.
 I am a senior at Los Angeles Senior High School.

-So Pablo, what is it like being a senior?
+So Pablo, what is it like to be a senior?

-Being a senior is fun for some people, but not for me because I'm currently stressing about college.
-It also felt really fast, like these past four years [have gone by] quickly.
+Being a senior is fun for some people, but not for me because I’m currently stressing about college.
+It also felt really fast.
+These past four years [have gone by] quickly.
 I wish I could have had more fun with my friends and traveled more.

 Where is your hometown?